damianStrojek/damianStrojek/README.md

 📚 During technical high school, I co-authored [several textbooks for students in computer science-related fields](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 While most were originally published in Polish, some have recently been translated into English.

-⚡ Fun facts: I’ve spent around 6,000 hours playing Counter-Strike, and I’m also an amateur powerlifter.
+⚡ Fun facts: I’ve spent around 6,000 hours playing Counter-Strike, and I’m also an amateur powerlifter / endurance sport athlete.

 ## Connect with me: